alphaexplorationco/ci-bitrise-step-google-play-rollout/README.md

 # ci-bitrise-step-google-play-rollout

-Checks if there is a production release with an in progress rollout in the Play Store.
+Checks if there is a release for a given track with an in progress rollout in the Play Store.
 If found, it rolls it out to 100%

 ## How to use this Step